• Skip to primary navigation

 For some reason, Colic Calm didn’t seem to work as well for my second child (who also had a milk allergy).
 For her, Little Remedies Gas Drops worked well.

 We employed this nightly routine in order to try to alleviate gas before bed.
-A warm bath will help to relax your baby, then if can be followed up by a baby massage and bicycling of your baby’s legs.
+A warm bath will help to relax your baby, then if can be followed up by a massage on your baby’s tummy and bicycling of your baby’s legs.

-This video shows the correct way to do baby massage for gas relief:
+This video shows the correct way to massage your baby’s stomach for gas relief:

-Extra tummy time during the day (or right before bed) can provide just the right amount of pressure on baby’s belly to get those gas bubbles moving.
+Extra tummy time during the day (or right before bed) can provide just the right amount of pressure for gassy babies to get those gas bubbles moving.

 I hope this post was helpful!
-As your baby gets older, you will have to deal with these gas issues less and less.
+The good news is that as your baby gets older and his digestive system matures, you will have to deal with these gas issues less and less.

 Check out the Ultimate Gassy Baby Relief Idea List on Amazon.